Mojikyō

 Conceptualized in 1996, the first version of the CD-ROM was released in July 1997.
 For a time, the Mojikyō Institute also offered a web subscription, termed "Mojikyō WEB" (文字鏡WEB), which had more up-to-date characters.

 As of September 2006, Mojikyō encoded 174,975 characters.
-Among those, 150,366 characters (86%) then belonged to the extended Chinese–Japanese–Korean–Vietnamese (CJKV) family.
+Among those, 150,366 characters (≈86%) then belonged to the extended Chinese–Japanese–Korean–Vietnamese (CJKV) family.
 Many of Mojikyō's characters are considered obsolete or obscure, and are not encoded by any other character set, including the most widely used international text encoding standard, Unicode.

 Originally a paid proprietary software product, as of 2015, the Mojikyō Institute began to upload its latest releases to Internet Archive as freeware, as a memorial to honor one of its developers, Tokio Furuya (古家時雄), who died that year.
-On December 15, 2018, version 4.0 was released.
+On 15 December 2018, version 4.0 was released.
 The next day, Ishikawa announced that without Furuya this would be the final release of Mojikyō.

 Premise

-The Mojikyō encoding was created to provide a complete index of Chinese, Korean, and Japanese characters.
+The Mojikyō encoding was created to provide a complete index of characters used in the Chinese, Japanese, Korean writing systems and Vietnamese Chữ Nôm logographic scripts.
 It also encodes a large number of characters in ancient scripts, such as the oracle bone script, the seal script, and Sanskrit (Siddhaṃ).
 For many characters, it is the only character encoding to encode them, and its data is often used as a starting point for Unicode proposals.
 However, Mojikyō has much looser standards than Unicode for encoding, which leads Mojikyō to have many encoded glyphs of dubious, or even unintentionally fictional, origin.
 As such, while many non-Unicode Mojikyō characters are suitable for addition to Unicode, not all can become Unicode characters, due to the differing standards of evidence required by each.